 That same year, Mayor Wittpenn appointed Moore as City Collector, filling the vacancy left by the death of Robert "Bob" Davis, the Democratic party boss of Hudson County.
-After being a tax collector from 1911 to 1913, Moore won his first elective office as parks commissioner on the first City Commission of Jersey City in 1913.
+After being a tax collector from 1911 to 1913, Moore won his first elective office as parks commissioner on the first City Commission of Jersey City in 1913 and was elected four times to the City Commission.
 Moore ran on a slate of candidates put up by Wittpenn against that of former mayor Mark Fagan, who led in the polls and was returned to the mayoralty.
 Moore alone on the Wittpenn slate had the votes to join the Fagan administration as a commissioner.
 Another young political hopeful on Fagan's ticket was Frank Hague, who became Director of Public Safety.
 Hague dominated the commission and helped advance Moore's political career.

 As the city's Director of Parks and Public Property, Moore became an advocate for children with physical disabilities.
 His continued commitment to this cause resulted in the 1931 construction of the school in Jersey City that bears his name.
 He also held an annual "Crippled Kiddies' Day" at Sea Girt, the summer capital of New Jersey.
 His support for children's recreational programs earned him the title of "the kiddies' friend."